Geeksltd/GCop/Rules/GCop201.md

 # GCop201

-> *"Use camelCasing when declaring local variables."*
+> *"Use camelCasing when declaring local variables / a parameter."*

 ## Rule description